Bernard-A/IoTRoam-Tutorial/ApplicationServer-Setup.md

 (or) if you are running locally as :http://localhost:8080
 ```

+## Web Interface Setup

+[Chirpstack UI page] provides a detailed description on how to set the web interface?
+Here we will just point out to those links in a sequential manner:

+* [Login] to your Web interface
+* Set up or update [User], if required

 ## Post Sanity Check from RGW->NS->AS Setup

 The objective in this section is to verify the communication between the RGW->NS (2) and the NS->AS (3) shown in the figure: